Pierre Cassou-Noguès: Biography

 He was admitted at the École Normale Supérieure in 1991.
 He obtained the agrégation in mathematics in 1995 and wrote his PhD in philosophy under the supervision of Jean-Michel Salanskis in 1999.
-From 2001 to 2011, he was research fellow at the CNRS.
-Since 2011, he has been Full Professor at Université Paris-VIII.
+From 2001 to 2011, he was a research fellow at the CNRS.
+Since 2011, he has been Full Professor at the University of Paris VIII.
 He is also co-editor of the journal SubStance.

 Research

 His work is based on a theoretical use of fiction.
 Pierre Cassou-Nogues uses fiction as a method for exploring the possible and its limits.
 In this way, he intends to give to philosophy both a speculative scope and a critical impact: fiction enables the philosopher to consider the real in the light of the possible.
 In his most recent work, he applies this philosophy-fiction to explore the forms of life and modes of subjectivation induced by contemporary technology.

 More broadly, his research focusses on four areas.